Tiagopviana/iRacing-Spectator-Info/README.md

 -  Safety Rating
 -  Car Logo
 -  Club Logo

-The overlay will deactivate once you are driving and when you are spectating yourself.
+Note1:The overlay will deactivate once you are driving and when you are spectating yourself.

 For this overlay to work, you need, in Simhub, to activate "Forced visible"